ahsodhi/investment-portfolio/README.txt

 • Due to the way prices are handled, there is no support for limit orders.
 If an investment is bought or sold at different price than the current price, it's current price is adjusted to match the buy/sell price.

 User Guide:
+1. Clone the repo.
-1. Open Project Folder in NetBeans IDE
+2. Open Project Folder in NetBeans IDE
 2. From the menu bar, choose Run->Run Project (Investment Portfolio)

 Program Test Plan: